sarelpoy/JAutoConfig/README.md

 the Config class is the magic class and the ExampleObject.java and the Main.java are used to do an example of how it works.
 in addition, there is ExampleObject.txt which is a prop file example. to run this in Intellij you need to just open project and copy this files.
+Note: boolean work with 1=true and 0=false at config file